cmiller112000/ud-datavis/README.md

 I also used an interactive legend by airline carrier for filtering the data points displayed, and I also created a 'chart' to handle filtering of the aggregated data by major city airports.

+### Final Release 2 - Fixes Per Udacity Reviewer Feedback - GIT Tag: Final\_Release\_2
+* As per reviewer suggestion, I added a secondary bar chart series based on Average Flights Per Day to make this more of an 'Explanatory' Visualization.
+* I changed the xaxis to categorize by Day of Week and Unique Carrier Name, ensuring sort order was correct
+* Made bar chart shading opacity at 0.6 so that the coloring did not overshaddow the lines in the primary line chart
+* Updated y-axis titles to distinguish which scale was for the line chart, and which scale was for the bar chart
+* Limited the number of ticks to 5 along the new bar chart y axis
+* Updated this README.md file with new feedback, as well as links to prior feedback from udacity forum reviewers as well as individual reviewers.

 ### Final Release - Fixes - GIT Tag: Final_Release

 * Premature animation triggering after selecting/deselecting Carrier or Airport filters